benbalter/benbalter.github.com/_posts/2020-08-10-tools-of-the-trade.md

 * **Who**: Small group of trusted stakeholders (grant access liberally to avoid contributor friction)
 * **Why**: Quick iteration cycles, collaborative editing

+*Caveat emptor: Google Docs discovery is poor, as is understanding the state of a document once you discover it.
+Use Google docs early in an idea's lifecycle, but burn it down as soon as possible and replace the content with a link to the canonical source to avoid confusion.*

 ### Issues

 * **When**: Task tracking.
 Think of issues as team- or organization-wide TODOs.
 Issues should be the default unless another medium is more appropriate.